-Jessica E. Galarraga, MD, MPH, is a Physician Investigator at the MedStar Health Research Institute in the Department of Healthcare Delivery Research.
-In addition, she serves as the Associate Medical Director of Quality Data Science at the MedStar Health Quality & Safety, Health Services Research Director for the MedStar Emergency Medicine Health Policy Fellowship, and is an Assistant Professor with the Department of Emergency Medicine at the Georgetown University School of Medicine.
-She is also an attending emergency physician with MedStar Washington Hospital Center.
+Jessica E. Galarraga, MD, MPH, is a Physician Investigator at the MedStar Health Research Institute in the Healthcare Delivery Research Network.
+In addition, she serves as the Associate Medical Director for Health Equity at the MedStar Health Quality & Safety, Health Services Research Director for the MedStar Emergency Medicine Health Policy Fellowship, and is an Assistant Professor with the Department of Emergency Medicine at the Georgetown University School of Medicine.
+She is also a board-certified emergency physician practicing at the MedStar Washington Hospital Center.

-Dr. Galarraga’s research experience includes investigations of health services and health disparities, including projects examining avoidable hospital utilization and costs, healthcare quality outcomes and disparities, and the effects of payment reform on healthcare delivery.
-She has conducted a series of studies that employ both quantitative and qualitative methods to examine the effects of the Global Budget Revenue model on emergency care.
+Dr. Galarraga’s research experience includes investigations of health systems and policy research, including projects examining the effects of health care delivery and payment reform models on avoidable hospital utilization and costs, healthcare quality, and healthcare disparities.
+She has conducted a series of studies that employ both quantitative and qualitative methods to examine the effects of Maryland’s Global Budget Revenue model on care delivery.
+She has also led research employing AI methods, including machine learning and natural language processing techniques, to predict outcomes for COVID-19 patients evaluated in the emergency department and support safe dispositions.
 In recognition of her work in emergency health services research, Dr. Galarraga was the national recipient of the American College of Emergency Physician’s (ACEP) Excellence in Research award in 2015.

 Dr. Galarraga serves as a reviewer for multiple publications, including Academic Emergency Medicine, Annals of Emergency Medicine, and American Journal of Managed Care.
 Her research has been published in peer-reviewed journals, including Annals of Emergency Medicine, Academic Emergency Medicine, and the Journal of Epidemiology and Community Health.
-In addition, she has written a chapter for an online health policy textbook that describes health disparities frequently faced by Hispanic Americans.
+In addition, she has written a chapter for an online health policy textbook that describes health disparities commonly faced by the Hispanic community in the US.

 Dr. Galarraga’s research interests include the following: